-Trump to push 'Buy American, Hire American' policy at Wisconsin visit
+Trump pushes 'Buy American, Hire American' policy in Wisconsin

 But the CEO, Nicholas Pinchuk, pointed not to measures to protect American-made goods or reforms to the H1-B visa program, but rather to more training for workers.

 "We are today in a global competition for jobs.
 And, the best way to make America successful in this environment is to arm our people with the technical capabilities that enable them to win that global contest for prosperity," Pinchuk said in a statement on the company's website.
-"The upskilling of the American workforce is the seminal issue of our time.
-We must refocus on technical education, restore our respect for the dignity of work and celebrate technical jobs not as the consolation prize of our society, but as what they really are -- a national calling essential to our ongoing prosperity."

-The trip to Wisconsin will be Trump's first since becoming President.
+The trip to Wisconsin is Trump's first since becoming President.

 Trump clinched victory in the state that hasn't voted for a Republican for president since 1984 in part by turning counties like Kenosha County -- which happens to be home to his chief of staff Reince Priebus -- his way.